dmhendricks/file-icon-vectors/README.md

 * **Vivid** - Inspired by [Erlen Masson](https://www.sketchappsources.com/svg-resource/1856-vector-file-type-icons-sketch-freebie-resource.html?utm_source=github.com&utm_medium=referral&utm_content=link&utm_campaign=dmhendricks%2Ffile-icon-vectors)
 * **Square Outline** (in progress) - Modified from and inspired by [Cotne Nazarashvili](https://github.com/thecotne/square-file-icons)

+**Next release:**

+- Over 500 new icons
+- A new set for dark backgrounds ([preview](https://fileicons.org/?branch=develop&view=high-contrast))
+- CDNJS hosting

+Once that is released, I'd like to focus on a webfont, ideally where you can create your own file icons with stacking, just like Font Awesome.

 ## Installation

 ### NPM